Home > Flightless birds > Takahe

 Eighty percent of the one to three eggs laid each year hatch after 30 days of incubation, which is shared by the male and the female.
 Chicks are fed by both parents for three months.
 Only one chick will normally survive the first winter.

-Takahe translocated from their remote alpine habitat have easily adapted, feeling quite at home in the environment of predator-free offshore islands, and unafraid of humans.
+Takahe translocated from remote alpine habitat have easily adapted, feeling quite at home in the environment of predator-free offshore islands, and unafraid of humans.

 Takahe

-Takahe provide another intriguing story of life on the edge for New Zealand's endangered avifauna.
-They were once found everywhere on both mainland islands.
 The first specimen recorded by Dr Gideon Mantell was caught alive on Resolution Island in 1849 by a seal hunter's dog.
 Another three takahe were found the same way, but this was all that was known about the bird in 1900 so it was assumed to be extinct.

 This in no way deterred Dr Geoffrey Orbell, an amateur naturalist from Invercargill, from an intensive search in a wet, remote region of the Murchison Mountains in Fiordland.
 It is a place where 250 inches of rain fall in a year and many areas are still untrodden by humans.